IPsec Fault Tolerance

 The failover link is for Link-Local communication between ASAs and determines the status of each ASA.
 Layer 2 polling via HELLO Keepalives transmitted and configurations synchronized.
 Have the connecting switch ports in port fast mode, ensuring if a flap of the link occurs, no other Layer 2 convergence will affect the failover convergence.

-For redundancy purposes, use port channels and do not use the same link used for stateless connectivity.
-It is recommended to connect the failover and data links through different physical paths.
+For redundancy purposes, use port channels and do not use the same link for stateless connectivity.
+It is recommended that the failover and data links be connected through different physical paths.
 Failover links should not use the same switch as the data interfaces, as the state information may generate excessive traffic.
 In addition, you don’t want the replication of the state information to interfere with normal Keepalives.

 Failover link connectivity